Third-Party Risk Assessment Best Practices

 4. Send Third-Party Risk Assessment Questionnaires

 When choosing questionnaires for primary risk assessments, companies must decide whether to use an industry-standard questionnaire or create their own.
 Standardized questionnaires like the Standard Information Gathering (SIG) questionnaire, the H-ISAC questionnaire for healthcare organizations, and the Prevalent Compliance Framework (PCF) questionnaire are widely accepted and familiar to most vendors and suppliers.
-However, if a third party already has an information security certification such as CMMC or SOC 2, it may be accepted in lieu of requiring an assessment response.
+However, if a third party already has an information security certification, such as CMMC or SOC 2, it may be accepted in lieu of requiring an assessment response.
 Alternatively, you may supplement them with proprietary and/or ad-hoc assessments to gather information about specific controls or potential risks outside of cybersecurity.

 Another option is to use frameworks when designing vendor assessment questionnaires.
 Frameworks like the NIST Cybersecurity Framework, ISO 27001, and NIST 800-30 can help ensure that questionnaires are standard across the supply chain and reflect best practices.
-Additionally, if specific regulations like the GDPR or PCI apply, it may be beneficial to incorporate questions related to those standards directly into the program.
+Additionally, if specific regulations like the GDPR or PCI-DSS apply, it may be beneficial to incorporate questions related to those standards directly into the program.

 5. Complement Assessments with Continuous Risk Monitoring

-Vendor Data Breaches, Exposed Credentials and Other Cyber Risks
+Vendor Data Breaches, Exposed Credentials, and Other Cyber Risks

 In today's constantly evolving cyber landscape, organizations must proactively monitor external cybersecurity risks across their vendor ecosystem rather than take a one-off approach to assessing vendor risk.
 Potential risks to keep an eye out for include: